thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow-informational.md

 > The use of binary encoding avoids the definition of a new ad-hoc encoding of request, response, and
 > associated errors for each Privacy Pass issuance protocols.
 This matches the architecture as defined in {{!RFC9576}}.
-> An alternative is to use arbitrary batched tokens as defined in {{!BATCHED_TOKENS=I-D.ietf-draft-privacypass-batched-tokens}}
+> An alternative is to use arbitrary batched tokens as defined in {{!BATCHED_TOKENS=I-D.draft-ietf-privacypass-batched-tokens-04}}
 > batched tokens have a slight overhead, but already provide a base for encoding arbitrary token requests, response, and errors

 ## Client behaviour